phoboslab/wipeout-rewrite/README.md

 Note that the blog post announcing this project may or may not provide a link to a ZIP containing all files needed.
 Who knows!

+Optionally, if you want to use a game controller that may not be supported by SDL directly, you can place the [gamecontrollerdb.txt](https://github.com/gabomdq/SDL_GameControllerDB) in the root directory of this project (along the compiled `wipegame`).

 ## Ideas for improvements